-CWT veterans have been successfully employed over the years in various competitive positions including, but not limited to, health care, information technology, manufacturing, warehousing, construction trades, clerical and office support, retail and the services delivery.
-CWT programs develop an individual rehabilitation plan for each veteran.
-We provide a wide range of support services to the veteran at the CWT locations.
+CWT Veterans have been successfully employed over the years in various competitive positions including, but not limited to, healthf care, information technology, manufacturing, warehousing, construction trades, clerical and office support, retail and the services delivery.
+CWT programs develop an individual rehabilitation plan for each Veteran.
+We provide a wide range of support services to the Veteran at the CWT locations.
 VA benefits including service-connected compensation, and non-service connected pensions cannot be reduced, denied, or discontinued based on participation in CWT.

-The CWT program mission is to provide realistic and meaningful vocational opportunities to veterans; encouraging successful reintegration into the community at the veterans' highest functional level.
-To achieve this mission CWT staff endeavor to match an individual veteran's vocational strength and area of interest to work and employment opportunities with local businesses and industry.
-Veterans interested in learning more about the Compensated Work Therapy program should contact Charles McGeough or Donna Tasker.
+The CWT program mission is to provide realistic and meaningful vocational opportunities to Veterans; encouraging successful reintegration into the community at the Veterans' highest functional level.
+To achieve this mission CWT staffs endeavor to match an individual Veteran's vocational strength and area of interest to work and employment opportunities with local businesses and industry.
+Veterans interested in learning more about the Compensated Work Therapy program should contact Donna Tasker.

 The Transitional Work (TW) is a pre-employment vocational assessment program that operates in the VA medical center and local community businesses.
 TW participants are screened by vocational rehabilitation staff, assessed and matched to a work assignment for a limited time as deemed clinically appropriate.
 TW work assignments are supervised by work site staff, and impose the same job expectations as are experienced by non-CWT workers in the organization or company.

-The Transitional Residence (TR) program is a work-based Psychosocial Residential Rehabilitation Treatment Program offering a therapeutic residential setting for veterans involved in CWT.
-The TR program provides a rehabilitation-focused residential setting for veterans recovering from chronic mental illness, chemical dependency and homelessness.
+The Transitional Residence (TR) program is a work-based Psychosocial Residential Rehabilitation Treatment Program offering a therapeutic residential setting for Veterans involved in CWT.
+The TR program provides a rehabilitation-focused residential setting for Veterans recovering from chronic mental illness, Sustance Use Disorders and homelessness.
 TR provides a bridge between hospitalization or intensive outpatient treatment and successful community reintegration.
 It utilizes a residential therapeutic community of peer and professional support, with a strong emphasis on increasing personal responsibility and achievement of individualized rehabilitation goals.

 This program differs from other VA-operated residential bed programs in that participants contribute (using their CWT earnings) to the cost of operating and maintaining their residences and are responsible for planning, purchasing and preparing their own meals.
 Veterans interested in learning more about the Transitional Residence program should contact Jamie Ploppert.